MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/pos-extension/mpos-extension-packaging.md

 3. Delete the generated **Program.cs** file.

-4. Add a reference to the Retail SDK with POS extension NuGet Package.
+4. Add a reference to the **Microsoft.Dynamics.Commerce.Sdk.Installers.ModernPos** NuGet Package.

     1. Right-click the project in Solution Explorer and select **Manage NuGet packages**.
     2. Select the **Browse** tab in the NuGet Package Manager window.